Hot products, big profits

 • Preview your shirt in 3D to see exactly how it’ll look once printed.

-It’s the easiest way to create and mockup your custom t-shirt without any design software – or sweat.
-You’ll see exactly how your image fits your t-shirt fabric, size, and style before you move on to the next step.
+It’s the easiest way to create and mock up your custom t-shirt without any design software.
+You’ll see exactly how your high-resolution image fits the fabric, size, and style before moving on.

 Step 4: Order for yourself